Yakuza 3: Challenge Pack

 According to a community manager's official announcement on the Sega America blog: "Yakuza fans who pre-order the game at their local GameStop will receive additional content via the Challenge Pack.
 This will allow them to enjoy 2 player mini games, competing against their friends at Pool, Bowling, Darts and Golf.
 They will also be able to customize their principal characters with four alternative costumes for Kazuma, Haruka and Rikiya."

 Battle Pack

 The PAL version was released as a standard deluxe edition called Battle Pack (or Premium Pack).
 The package's sticker lists the following free contents: "Bonus enhanced CD soundtrack with a guide to Who's Who in the world of Yakuza + 4 pieces of unlockable content."

 As an ECD, this CD contains both audio and interactive features.
 The audio part is the full OST featuring the 31 tracks licensed by JASRAC; it was previously sold by Sega's audio branch in the Japanese market and is now offered to western customers.
-The data part cointains a fully animated characters guide called Yakuza Who's Who; like the OST these profiles are exclusive to the western releases.
+The data part contains a fully animated characters guide called Yakuza Who's Who; like the OST these profiles are exclusive to the western releases.